 Set Build vs Virtual Production: Which Is Best For Your Brand?

 In today's competitive ecommerce landscape, compelling lifestyle product photography is crucial to stay ahead of the competition.
-It drives conversions and establishes brand identity.
-For businesses looking to produce professional, photography for products, there are options available on where to shoot.
-You can either shoot in a custom built studio set, or use a technique known as virtual production.
+It establishes brand identity, and helps to engage customers by being relatable and aspirational.
+For businesses looking to produce professional photography for products in a lifestyle environment, there are production options available.
+In this article we'll discuss the differences between shooting in a custom built studio set, or using a technique known as virtual production.

 Virtual production in this context involves photographing a product in front of an LED digital screen that displays a background image.
-The technique blends the reality of your product with the digital background image to show it in an environment.
-A combination of foreground and midground props and styling helps to blend the individual elements into one image.
-This results in lifestyle photography without the need to build a set.
+The technique blends your real-world product with the digital background image.
+A combination of foreground and midground props helps to blend the individual elements into one image.
+This results in lifestyle photography without the need to build a physical set.

-Both approaches have distinct merits and drawbacks that affect everything from budget to final image quality.
-In this article, we weigh up the pros and cons to help your brand make the right strategic decision.
+Both approaches have distinct merits and drawbacks that affect everything from budget to what's possible in the final images.
+Below, we weigh up the pros and cons to help your brand make the right strategic decision.

 Planning Your Shoot

 The planning of a lifestyle photoshoot is often the first and most critical factor to consider.
-The pros and cons of each production method should be considered against your brief, allowing you to get the best outcome.
+You should compare the pros and cons of each production method against your brief to help you to get the best outcome.

 Planning A Virtual Production Shoot